ManthanUgemuge/GamePlan/README.md

 - an object-oriented language (C++ / Java),
 - OOP principles (OOAD and Design patterns)
 - then algorithms.
-- After doing all of this, web and android app development.
+- After doing all of this, Web and Android App Development.

 Most of you would have done some programming in C++ or Java in school during 11th-12th, but the reality is that that programming knowledge is very shallow and outdated.
 The C++ taught in school is usually taught with Borland or Turbo C++ compiler, which does not even run on modern Windows versions.
 It is way too outdated and probably confirms to some C++ 90s standards.